 One Man’s Treat Is Another Man’s Poison

-Our small team quickly gathered in the academy right after roasting the Esmeralda Geisha.
+Our small team quickly gathered in the academy right after roasting this Panama Geisha.
 We huddled closely, in awe of the flavours we were cupping.
-Everyone wanted a piece of the action of this unknown bean but, unfortunately, we served the coffee a death sentence by throwing all of it into the grinder hopper.
+Everyone wanted a piece of the action of this unknown bean.
+Unfortunately, we served the coffee a death sentence by throwing all of it into the grinder hopper.
 This particular Geisha was a hair-tearing experience to calibrate the grind for.
 Particularly since we were after a ‘God shot’.

 250g of wasted Geisha later, a palatable espresso shot finally came.
 Most of us, (myself included), flipped with a mesmerized palate.
-Yet some critiqued its tea-like lack of body.
-In 5oz milk, all love was lost.
-We quickly discovered that the coffee was much more enjoyable when brewed as a filter coffee rather than an espresso or latte.
+Yet some critiqued its tea-like lack of body and incompatibility with milk.
+We quickly discovered that the coffee more enjoyable when brewed as a filter rather than an espresso or latte.

-It was not a forgiving coffee, and at the time I felt it was not suitable for multiple brewing devices.
-Then again, this was six years ago and instead of the coffee not being ready for us, we were simply not ready for it.
+It was an unforgiving coffee unsuitable for multiple brewing devices.
+However, this was six years ago.
+Instead of the coffee not being ready for us, perhaps we weren’t ready for it.

 Gesha is becoming increasingly popular.
 Credit: baratza.com